sparkutils/testless/README.md

 If you get different results please raise a PR to update the Tested Combos table below.

 ## Tested Combos

+Test runs are noted as "All tests passed" when no code changes to the tests are required to run.
+Per the note above on generated test values, it's possible to have a test randomly fail, if re-running it directly (e.g. either via the test class or copy and pasting the actual test) runs successfully this is included.

 **NOTE:**  Please ensure an appropriate version combination is used in your applications.
 Some of these combinations **cannot** be recommended for use even if the tests pass, for example using base oss build which is different to that of a DBR, known to be worrisome combos will have something in the Notes column.
 Good test results are for information only and do not represent "support" from the frameless community.